MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ## Platform and service updates

-Keep platform and services up to date to leverage the latest performance improvements and optimizations.
+Keep platform and services up to date to leverage the latest performance improvements and energy optimizations.

 ### Review platform and service updates regularly